rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 {{%notice info%}}
 On reboot, devices configured using DHCP may boot up with a new IP address and the network configuration of a deployed native network becomes invalid.
-This can be avoided by assigning a static IP to the device you intend to deploy a routed network to esp in production systems.
+This can be avoided by assigning a static IP to the device you intend to deploy a native network to esp in production systems.
 {{%/notice%}}